Who is your issue with?

 While it is possible for an energy company to cut you off remotely via a smart meter, most have said that they will never do so without an engineer visiting your property.

 It is very rare for energy providers to disconnect customers.
 British Gas had said that it hasn’t disconnected a residential customer in almost eight years.

-You can raise issues with 73 companies in Energy providers services
+You can raise issues with 0 companies in Smart meters services

 Key companies include: